 Project Server Architecture and Programmability

-Microsoft Office Project Server 2007 is built on the Microsoft .NET Framework 2.0 to provide a true multitier architecture.
-All client applications can access the server business layer through XML Web service calls to the Project Server Interface (PSI).
-The PSI is a complete interface to Project Server that enables efficient remote access using datasets.
+Microsoft Project Server 2010 is built on the Microsoft .NET Framework 3.5 to provide a true multitier architecture.
+Client applications can access the server business layer through Web service calls to the Project Server Interface (PSI).
+The PSI is the programming interface to Project Server that enables efficient remote access using datasets.
 External applications can define handlers for server-side events.
 Business objects access multiple Project Server databases through the data access layer.

-Project Server integrates deeply with Windows SharePoint Services 3.0 and Microsoft Office SharePoint Server 2007 to take advantage of Web Parts in Project Web Access and easy site management and report generation, and to enable workflow solutions.
+Project Server integrates deeply with Microsoft SharePoint Server 2010, which is in turn built on Microsoft SharePoint Foundation 2010, to take advantage of Web Parts in Project Web App, easy site management and report generation, and to enable workflow solutions for demand management.

-Project Server 2007 uses the .NET Framework 2.0 for improved security, performance, extensibility, and stand-alone—as well as enterprise—project management features.
-This section describes the overall architecture of the Microsoft Office Enterprise Project Management (EPM) Solution, composed of Microsoft Office Project Professional 2007, Microsoft Office Project Server 2007, Project Web Access, and Windows SharePoint Services 3.0.
+Project Server 2010 uses the .NET Framework 3.5 for improved security, performance, extensibility, and enterprise project management features.
+This section describes the overall architecture of the Enterprise Project Management (EPM) Solution, composed of Microsoft Project Professional 2010, Project Server 2010, Project Web App, and SharePoint Server 2010.

-Project Server Architecture describes the major parts of the Project platform, including the clients and servers.
-Includes a summary of the programmability features of Project Server.
+Project Server 2010 Architecture describes the major parts of the Project 2010 platform, including the clients and servers.

-Project Server Programmability describes the main features of Project Server programmability, compares scheduling in Project Professional and Project Server, and explains what the PSI can and cannot do.
+Project Server Programmability describes the main features of Project Server programmability and compares scheduling in Project Professional and Project Server, and explains what the PSI can and cannot do.

 Topics Not Covered

-The Architecture and Programmability section does not document features of the Project desktop clients (Project Standard and Project Professional) or Project Web Access.
+The Architecture and Programmability section does not document features of the Project desktop clients (Project Standard 2010 and Project Professional 2010) or Project Web App.

-Visual Basic for Applications (VBA) help is available in the Visual Basic editor within Project Standard 2007 and Project Professional 2007.
-A VBA reference for all of the 2007 Microsoft Office system client applications will also be available together in the MSDN Library online.
+Visual Basic for Applications (VBA) help is available in the Visual Basic editor within Project Standard and Project Professional.